dylan-profiler/visions/docsrc/source/visions/getting_started/extending.rst

 The default typesets in `visions` consider `boolean` and `categorical` to be distinct types.
 In fact, `boolean` is a special case of `categorical` where the number of categories is 2 and contains the values "True" and "False" ("Man" and "Woman" wouldn't be binary).

+Note that for data analysis, the distinction makes sense.
+For a boolean we could the true/false ratio for example.

 See: `examples/data_analysis` for an example.

 Custom Types (extend a type)